HenrikBengtsson/x86-64-level/README.md

 # Background

-**x86-64** is a 64-bit version of the x86 CPU instruction set supported by AMD and Intel CPUs among others.
+**x86-64** is a 64-bit version of the x86 CPU instruction set supported by AMD and Intel CPUs, among others.
 Since the first generations of CPUs, more low-level CPU features have been added over the years.
 The x86-64 CPU features can be grouped into four [CPU microarchitecture levels]: